Bronco Horvath

 Bronco Joseph Horvath (March 12, 1930 – December 17, 2019) was a Canadian professional ice hockey player who played 434 games in the National Hockey League (NHL) between 1955 and 1968.

 Early life

 Horvath was born to an ethnic Hungarian family that emigrated from Transcarpathia after the end of World War I, when it became part of Czechoslovakia.

+He was also a standout baseball player growing up which led to him getting a tryout with the Brooklyn Dodgers.

 Career

 Horvath was signed by the Detroit Red Wings as an amateur.
 On August 18, 1955, the Red Wings traded Horvath and Dave Creighton to the New York Rangers in exchange for Aggie Kukulowicz and Billy Dea.
+In 1954-55 Horvath played for the Edmonton Flyers of the WHL, that year he led the lead in scoring with 110 points in 67 games, Helping the team win the league championship.
+He was voted a First Team AHL All-Star during the 1956-57 after leading the Rochester Americans with 81 points in just 56 games played.